 He moves his tail like a cedar: the sinews of his thighs are knit together.
 Job 40:17

 Influences of the culture caused dragons to be edited from the biblical text.
 Keep in mind that the word dinosaur was not invented until 1842.
-The word that was used to describe these large beasts was dragon.
+The word that was used to describe these large beast was a dragon.

 Greek scriptures were widely used during the time Jesus walked the earth.
-Early Christians did not typically read Hebrew so they read in Greek.
-It was ‘The Translation of the Seventy’ or The Septuagint emerged when the Hebrew Torah was translated into Greek at the request of Ptolemy II Philadelphus (285–247 BC).
-The Septuagint means literally the seventy (LXX)—referring to the seventy biblical scholars that carefully (word by word) translated third century scrolls into words common people could read.
+Early Christians did not typically read Hebrew, so they read in Greek.
+It was ‘The Translation of the Seventy’ or The Septuagint that emerged when the Hebrew Torah was translated into Greek at the request of Ptolemy II Philadelphus (285–247 BC).
+The Septuagint means literally the seventy (LXX)—referring to the seventy biblical scholars that carefully (word by word) translated third-century scrolls into words common people could read.

 King James translated the Greek version of the bible into English in 1611.
-During this careful translation dragons were maintained within the text.
-Then, hundreds of years later, modern translators began to systematically remove the “dragon” as man taught dinosaurs as many millions years extinct and dragons as mythological.
+During this careful translation, dragons were maintained within the text.
+Then, hundreds of years later, modern translators systematically removed the term “dragon” as man taught dinosaurs as many millions of years extinct and dragons as mythological.

-In the New King James Version in 1982 essentially all references to dragons were translated out of the biblical text.
-Once massive and proud dragons (dinosaurs) became various other animals including jackals, serpents, reptiles, and even monsters.
+In the New King James Version in 1982, all references to dragons were translated out of the biblical text.
+Once massive and proud dragons (dinosaurs) became various other animals, including jackals, serpents, reptiles, and even monsters.

-All verses quoted below come from Blue Letter Bible the original from King James Version (KJV) and the updated translation into the New King James Version (NKJV).
+All verses quoted below come from The Blue Letter Bible, the original from King James Version (KJV), and the updated translation into the New King James Version (NKJV).